That Touch of Mink: Paperback novelization

 In May 1962, Fawcett's line of Gold Medal Books issued a paperback novelization by-lined John Tessitore.
 It is unknown if this is the author's actual name or a pseudonym; novelization work tended to go to seasoned authors, and during that era, the "Tessitore" by-line only ever appeared on three Gold Medal film tie-ins.
 In any event, the novel is written in the first person, from the POV of Doris Day's character Cathy Timberlake.

+Cultural reference

+In his Pulitzer-winning novel A Confederacy of Dunces, author John Kennedy Toole suggests, without naming names of the movie or its stars, that the novel's protagonist, Ignatius J. Reilly sees the movie at his local theater in New Orleans.
+The plotline is clearly identified and numerous injurious remarks are made railing off to his fellow cinemagoers at large.